The Rat Pack: Live from Las Vegas: Early UK productions

 Developed over three years the original production opened outside London, England, at the Beck Theatre, Hayes, in January 2000.
 A short tour featured Louis Hoover as Frank Sinatra, Michael Howe as Dean Martin and Peter Straker as Sammy Davis Junior.
-The show was rewritten and new set designs were added for a second UK tour in 2001 with Clive Carter and George Daniel Long playing Dean Martin and Sammy Davis Junior.
+The show was rewritten and new set designs were added for a second UK tour in 2001 with Alex Bourne and George Daniel Long playing Dean Martin and Sammy Davis Junior.
 It was not until the 2002 UK Tour that the show found an audience.
 Further rewrites and new set designs by Sean Kavanagh with costume designs by Paul Clarke and a cast that featured Stephen Triffit (Sinatra) Mark Adams (Martin) and Long (Davis) led to a 6-month tour.

 The production transferred to the West End for a twelve-week engagement at Theatre Royal Haymarket in 2003.
 It then transferred to Strand Theatre (now Novello Theatre), where it played for two years.
 The original West End cast starred Adams (Martin), Long (Davis), and Triffitt (Sinatra).
 In May 2005, the show transferred to the Savoy Theatre where it ran for another two years, for a total run of more than 1,000 performances.